A Unified Approach to Diffusion Analysis of Queues with General Patience-time Distributions: Model and Asymptotic Framework

 for some process $\tilde{E}=\{\tilde{E}(t): t\geq 0\}\in\C(\R_+, \R)$.
-We now introduce a sequence of i.i.d.\ random variables $\{\gamma^n_i, i\in \Z_+\}$, where $\gamma^n_i$ is interpreted as the patience time of the $i$th arriving customer in the $n$th system.
-A customer waiting in the system will leave the system without receiving service once his patience time exhausts.
-The sequence $\{\gamma^n_i,i\in\Z_+\}$ is independent of the arrival process $E^n$ for each $n$.
-In this paper, we assume for technical convenience that the patience times of the customers who are initially in the system are infinite, i.e., the initial customers in the queue are infinitely patient.
-We denote the patience time distribution as $F^n(\cdot)$ and assume that for $x\geq 0$,
+Here $\mu$ in \eqref{eq:lambda-limit} is usually related to customer service times.
+The customer service times (characterized by customer service requirements and system service speed to process the requirements) will be specified when a concrete system is investigated.
+Let $\gamma^n_i$ be the patience time of the $i$th arriving customer in the $n$th system.
+A customer waiting in the system will leave without receiving service once his patience time is exhausted. $\{\gamma^n_i, i\in\Z_+\}$ is assumed to be a sequence of i.i.d. random variables, and independent of the arrival process $E^n$ for each $n$.
+We denote the patience-time distribution by $F^n(\cdot)$ and assume that for each $x\geq 0$,